 Instructions

-- Place the water, sugar and lavender buds into a small saucepan and bring to a boil.
+- Place the water, sugar, and lavender buds into a small saucepan and bring to a boil.
 Simmer for 2-3 minutes and then remove from heat.
-Allow the mixture to steep in the pan until it is completely cool, about 1 hour.
+Allow the mixture to steep in the pan for 30-60 minutes.
+Remove the lavender buds after 30-60 minutes depending on the intensity of flavor you want.

-- Strain the lavender buds from the liquid.
-Discard the buds.
-I use my small mesh strainer over a funnel so I don't spill any of the delicious syrup!
+- After the syrup has cooled, strain the lavender buds from the liquid and discard the buds.
+I use my small mesh strainer over a funnel so I don't spill any delicious syrup!

 - You can now add food coloring if you would like to.
 I suggest coloring the syrup if you are using it for decoration or giving it away as a gift.
 Otherwise, your syrup will be a light golden color.
-You can store the lavender syrup in a sealed container in the fridge for 3-4 weeks.
+Store the lavender syrup in a sealed container in the fridge for 3-4 weeks.

 Video